fededur/aps-pert-sim/README.md

 # Effect of the APS perturbation routine on farm land area

-This repository helps you produce a document that runs a simulation to quantify the effect of noise in Agricultural Production Statistics (APS) farm land area unit record data.
-The simulation evaluates how the perturbation routine impacts data accuracy at varying levels of aggregation and farm sizes.
+This repository allows you to produce a document that simulates the impact of the noise addition method applied to unit record data in Agricultural Production Statistics (APS).
+The simulation explores how this perturbation routine affects the accuracy of APS statistics at different levels of aggregation and for various farm sizes, with a focus on farmland area.

-The rendered document contains all the details of the study, including methodology, simulations, and results.
+The document produced contains all the details of the study, including methodology, simulations, and results.

 ---

-## Rendering the document

-The recommended method is to use Docker for simplicity and consistency, as it avoids dependency issues.
-However, you can also render the document directly with R if Docker is not an option.

-## 1 Project Files

-Obtain the repository files by either:
+## 1 Obtain the repository files

+Copy the project files to your local machine using one of the following methods:

-  - Cloning the repository (requires Git):
+  - Clone the repository (requires Git)

+    Open a terminal, create a folder for the project, and run:

 ```bash
 git clone https://github.com/fededur/aps-pert-sim.git
 ```

-  - Or downloading the repository as a ZIP file from GitHub and extracting it.
+  - Download the repository as a ZIP file:

+   click the green Code button on this page, and select Download ZIP.
+   Extract the contents to a folder on your machine.

-## 2 Render
+## 2 Render the document

+The recommended method is to use Docker for simplicity and consistency, as it avoids dependency issues.
+However, you can also render the document directly with R if Docker is not an option.

-### 2.1 Docker-based rendering
+### Docker-based rendering

 **Docker**